nickhodge/BoxKite.Twitter/README.md

 Supporting Windows 8, Windows Phone 8 and .NET 4.5

+Questions?
+You can find me on Twitter, of course! [@NickHodgeMSFT](https://twitter.com/NickHodgeMSFT)

 ## Twitter API Coverage

 At the present time, BoxKite.Twitter supports API version 1.1 of the following: